system76/docs/_articles/upgrade-ubuntu.md

 sudo apt install system76-driver
 ```

 For NVIDIA Graphics: If you ordered a system with a discrete NVIDIA graphics card, you will need to manually install the closed source drivers for your card to get the optimum performance.
-Open the Terminal app and enter the following command:
+Please run the following command:

 ```
 sudo apt install system76-driver-nvidia